Reginald Barrett

 Reginald Barrett AO (born 1 April 1944) was a Judge (2001–2015), Judge of Appeal (2012–2015) and Acting Judge of Appeal (2016-2020) of the Supreme Court of New South Wales.
-He had been a corporate and securities lawyer and a partner in Mallesons Stephen Jaques, general counsel for Westpac Banking Corporation and 20 year partner with Allen Allen & Hemsley.
+He had been a corporate and securities lawyer and a partner in Mallesons Stephen Jaques, general counsel for Westpac and 20 year partner with Allen Allen & Hemsley.

 Early life and education

 Reginald Ian Barrett was born on 1 April 1944 in Sydney, New South Wales, the son of Ronald Arthur Barrett and Lila Jean née Frew who had married in 1941.

 He completed his secondary education (Leaving Certificate) at Newcastle Boys High School and matriculated to the University of Sydney.
 He graduated with a Bachelor of Arts in 1964 and a Bachelor of Laws in 1967.

 He returned to Sydney Law School for further studies and was graduated as a Master of laws with first class honours in 1971.

 He served as a councillor of Wesley College at the University of Sydney between 1970 and 1977 where he had been elected senior student in his penultimate undergraduate year.